Labradoodle vs. Goldendoodle: What’s the Difference?

 The best way to ensure that you get a healthy puppy is to double-check that your breeder of choice does health testing on all breeding dogs.
 This ensures that breeding dogs do not have any genetic health problems, which significantly reduces the chance that their puppies will develop similar problems.

 Luckily, the Goldendoodle Association of North America provides in-depth information on health testing for these dogs.
 Breeders can receive a certification when they prove that their dogs undergo health testing.
-Checking for these certifications is the most straightforward way to ensuring that your puppy is healthy.
+Checking for these certifications is the most straightforward way to ensure that your puppy is healthy.

 Which Breed is Right for You?